krishnaghmohan/webserver/README.md

-#i am sorry fcuk you......... please work this time......  lets see ..this is gonna eventually work !!! this is a webserver demo using git, dcoker,python and i dont know what else
+#i oh noe ..did i mess anything ..lets see  am sorry fcuk you......... please work this time......  lets see ..this is gonna eventually work !!! this is a webserver demo using git, dcoker,python and i dont know what else